megalut/megalut/runs/great3/README.md

 ### run_72_groupg3mocks.py
 ### run_73_evag3mocks.py

-These 3 last scripts do the same as 5X, but run on the "fiducial" dataset (generated via `run_sim_21.py mimic-great3` instead of the
+These 3 last scripts do the same as 5X, but run on the "fiducial" dataset (generated via `run_sim_21.py mimic-great3` instead of the actual GREAT3 data.

 Output files are different, this will not overwrite anything from the 5X or 6X scripts, but the `config.predcode` setting still applies, if you want to compare several results.

+### run_81_collectplots.py

+A helper to copy files from each subfield into one same directory, for instance to quickly skim through check-plots of each subfield.